 Step 3: Cut up the tomatoes and boil until tender.

-Step 4: Strain through a wire mesh strainer.
+Step 4: Strain through a wire mesh strainer to remove the skins and seeds.

 Boy, was that tedious.
 Next time, I’m using ice and a food mill.
 (Food mills weren’t invented until 1933, but I only need to be historically semi-accurate once, right?)